 HIGH-end training objects

-There are plenty of situations in which standard solutions do not suffice.
-With the help of multiple techniques, SAPHIRE-CTC often manages to meet the set goals of the client.
+There are situations where ‘basic’ solutions do not meet the requirements.
+In these cases, SAPHIRE-CTC has several creative and technical solutions available.
 Our Emission Treatment Unit is a great example of a high-end solution that makes it possible to have intensive training in a densely populated area.

 Basic training objects